75tyle/AtliQ-Hardware-Finance-Sales-Analytics-Report/README.md

 ---

-Feel free to explore the project files and dashboards included in this repository to understand AtliQ Hardware's financial and sales performance in depth.
+Feel free to explore the project files included in this repository to understand AtliQ Hardware's financial and sales performance in depth.